-This command displays the current time mode for any optional Time Code or Serial Time outputs.
+This command displays the current time mode for the front-panel display or any optional Time Code or Serial Time outputs.
 Time modes are UTC, GPS and LOCAL.
 The displayed Local Time Offset from UTC and the DST Start/Stop parameters are only valid when the time mode is LOCAL.
 A positive Local Time Offset implies a longitude east of the Greenwich meridian and that Local time is ahead of UTC.